Got questions? We've got answers

 Once the documents are received and reviewed for accuracy, they are uploaded to your file.
 If any changes or corrections are needed, you will be contacted to make those revisions.

-Credentialing Orientation follows once you are approved for hire.
-During this time, you will go over all documents and testing that need to be completed prior to working at any GrapeTree facility, and you will log in to your personalized Workforce Portal.
-After your file is completed, your Staffing Specialist will complete a staffing orientation with you to answer questions and guide you through our Workforce Portal and any policies that must be followed.
+Following recommendation for hire, we will go over all documentation and testing that need to be completed prior to working at any GrapeTree facility.
+Once documents are received, your file will be reviewed.
+Once accepted, you will receive a link to log in to your personalized Workforce Portal, and your Staffing Specialist will contact you to answer questions and guide you through our Workforce Portal and any policies that must be followed.

 What are the requirements for certifications?